 Cenote Azul Rules

-- Wearing sunscreen is prohibited here, we suggest wearing a t-shirt while in the cenote and take breaks from the sun
+- Wearing sunscreen is prohibited here.
+We suggest wearing a t-shirt while in the cenote and taking breaks from the sun.

 - Drones are not allowed at this cenote